College of Art and Design

 CAD Study Abroad Info Sheet

-Highlights popular programs for Art and Design majors.
-This tool is a starting point as you explore programs - you are not restricted to the programs listed.
+This tool highlights popular programs for Art and Design majors.
+It is a starting point for exploring programs; you are not restricted to the programs listed.

-If you’re interested in one of the programs, login to the Compass (application database), click on the ‘Search Programs’ tab, and type in the program name in the keyword box to learn more and start an application.
+If you’re interested in one of the programs, log in to the Compass (application database), click on the ‘Search Programs’ tab, and type the program name in the keyword box to learn more and start an application.

 Faculty-Led Programs

 RIT offers faculty-led study abroad programs designed, developed, and led by RIT faculty.
-The travel portion of these programs are usually shorter in length (between one to five weeks), taking place over summer, winter break, or spring break.
+The travel portion of these programs is usually shorter (between one and five weeks) and takes place over summer, winter, or spring break.

 These faculty-led programs are a good fit for Art and Design majors:

-These affiliate study abroad programs have strong discipline-specific coursework in interior design that is a good match for RIT students.
+These affiliate study abroad programs have strong discipline-specific coursework that is a good match for certain RIT majors.

 Study Abroad Scholarships for CAD Majors